neilrussell6/markdown-it-code-embed/README.md

 ##### in your markdown

-you can provide just the slug hash for your codepen embed like this:
+You can provide just the slug hash for your Codepen embed like this:

 ```markdown
 @[codepen](ABC)
 ```

-or you can provide just the slug hash & pen title like this:
+Or you can provide just the slug hash & pen title like this:

 ```markdown
 @[codepen](ABC,My Pen)
 ```

-or you can provide all the config options (must be valid json, and must be on a single line), like this:
+Or you can provide all the config options (must be valid json, and must be on a single line), like this:

 ```markdown
 @[codepen]({"slug_hash":"ABC", "pen_title":"My Pen"})